POLYCYCTIC KIDNEY DISEASE DIET

 Blood Pressure Regulator

-If you have low back difficulties, careful with this one.
+An exercise that can help lower blood pressure however if you have low back difficulties, careful with this one.
 Stand facing a wall and place your outstretched arms with fingers spread wide so the hands are at shoulder height, then walk your feet backwards so your back becomes flat like a table top.
 Hold this position comfortably for 6 full complete breaths, in through the nose and exhale through the nose.
 Then gently, walk your feet forward and slowly bring your hands down and the last to come down is your head.
 All done very slowly.
-This position puts the heart below the spinal cord so it sort of hangs relieving pressure against the heart and helping to keep the blood pressure regulated.
+This position puts the heart below the spinal cord so it sort of hangs out relieving pressure against the heart and helping keep the blood pressure regulated.

 Yoga and Pilates